 Marketing teams: Successful sales and marketing teams work in alignment, and being immersed in the company’s CRM will help marketing better support their sales counterparts.
 Viewing every lead and opportunity helps to inform marketing campaigns, giving marketers a strong understanding of the sales pipeline and opportunity.

 Within a CRM, contacts can be organized by their progress in the pipeline.
 This view of customers lets marketers segment targets for different communications.
-Additionally, as marketing works to qualify leads, they can pass those leads and their scores directly to the CRM tool.
+Additionally, as marketing works to qualify leads, they can pass those leads and their scores directly to the CRM platform.

 Customer service teams: Customer service and success teams can track their interactions with customers and prospects in the CRM, creating a full picture of how the customer is interacting with all departments within the company, not just sales.
 This gives any employee visibility into issues or questions their customers may have and enables the communication between teams to determine who should potentially follow up with the contact.
-Some CRM tools even integrate with help desk software, automatically pulling customer interactions into the CRM and avoiding the need for manual updates.
+Some CRM even integrates with help desk software, automatically pulling customer interactions into the CRM and avoiding the need for manual updates.